filesender/filesender/docs/v2.0/install/index.md

 if you would prefer to setup some username and passwords for local authentication for development and testing.

+# Step 5 - Web Server Security

+By default the configuration and setup for Apache and NGINX both use X-Frame-Options sameorigin and the configuration for FileSender itself will try to add that policy to pages if there is no existing policy in place.
+You can change the later by setting the header_x_frame_options config.php key to either sameorigin, deny, or none.
+Values that are not listed in the documentation for header_x_frame_options will cause a site halt until the configuration is restored to a valid value.

+If you are not running FileSender inside another web application you might like to set X-Frame-Options to deny in both your web server and the header_x_frame_options filesender config.php setting.
+This will inform the browser to fail to load any part of your site in a frame which will help strengthen your site against clickjacking.

 # Step 5-apache - Configure Apache

 A default configuration file for apache is shipped with FileSender in the